Patrick-Beuks/gitlib/doc/admin.md

 ```

 Default behavior is to create a bare repository.
 If you want to
-initialize a repository with a working copy,pass `false` as third
+initialize a repository with a working copy,pass `false` as second
 argument of Repository constructor.

 Cloning repositories